 Survival instinct kicked in.
-Like Ulysses sailing far away from home, she ventured beyond the world of the university to embark on a decade-long search for a more holistic education she seemed to be missing—one that integrated mind, body and emotions equally.
+Like Ulysses sailing far away from home, I ventured beyond the world of the university to embark on a decade-long search for a more holistic education I seemed to be missing—one that integrated mind, body and emotions equally.
 I trained as a bodyworker to learn the basics about my own physical being, and then decided to walk the healing path with mindbody pioneer Ilana Rubenfeld, inventor of the Rubenfeld Synergy Method®, a hands-on method of somatic-emotional therapy and education.
 I later practiced body electronics with Dr. Doug Morrison, and trained in Vedic Meditation and Ayurveda with Dr. Deepak Chopra.
 Along the way, I finally found several oral-systemic dentists who understood the mouthbody connection, who used minimally invasive, mercury-free and holistic dentistry, and who radically changed my health.
-I later learned mercury detox with chemist Dr. Christopher Shade, and dove deep into west LA power yoga, and journeyed on sacred plant medicine with a community of urban shaman.
+I later learned mercury detox with chemist Dr. Christopher Shade, and dove deep into power yoga.
+I also journeyed on sacred plant medicine with a community of urban shaman.
 On all my journeys, the feminist cultural theorist in me has been mapping the social causes of our collective illness and the body psychology of our chronic lack of wellbeing.
 In order to better understand what we really need to heal.

 I believe in the quantum universe, mind, body and emotions are one.
 I believe that chronic illnesses can be prevented, and that self-care is the first and best health care.
 I believe self-care literacy can be taught as easily as computer literacy.
 I believe healing starts with the awareness that something needs to change, and that the change we need can only come from within.
 And I believe we need a lot more emotional honesty and critical thinking about the social causes of our chronic ill health.